notVitaliy/source-inline-webpack-plugin/README.md

 ## Advanced Usage

-There is also the `inline-prod` attribute, which will _only_ inline the asset if `NODE_ENV === 'production'` or the env variable `INLINE_PROD` is truthy.
+There is also the `inline-prod` and `inline-staging` attributes, which will _only_ inline the asset if `NODE_ENV === '[production|staging]'` or the env variable `INLINE_[PROD|STAGING]` is truthy.
 Otherwise, it removes the script tag from the HTML document.
 This is useful for analytics scripts that should only be included in production environments.

 If not a production environemnt